 1. What is your name?

 2. Which Wilden neighbourhood do you live in?

 3. What do you do for work and where can we find you online?

 My wife Connie and I help people restore health with whole foods and it’s so rewarding.
 We’ve been doing this for 25 years and to see people able to get off meds and loose weight naturally really changes their lives in positive and productive ways.
 We love that.
-Our website is amazinghealtheffortlessly.com And we’re both Life Coaches.
-My coaching site is billdekramer.com
+Our website is amazinghealtheffortlessly.com.
+We’re both Life Coaches.
+My personal coaching site is billdekramer.com

 4. How do you relax after a hard day of work?

 Well, fortunately, days don’t seem hard any more.
 As we’ve learned through the years to find the flow of life, how to slow down to the speed of Life, we’ve seen that we can still get just as much done but without the push and stress we used to add to it.
 After a full day of work I love playing with my woodworking tools making new furniture for our new home!